telemachus/notes/lua/programming-in-lua-2nd-ed/programming-in-lua-2nd-ed.md

     -- body
 end
 ```

+Stateless iterators like this avoid what Ierusalimschy calls "the cost of
+creating new closures" (59).
+Every time that I call a stateful iterator that
+uses a closure, I must call *the factory function* first.
+This creates new
+non-local variables and uses a specific closure.
+You cannot use that same
+closure in more than one loop at a time.
+On the other hand, iterators like
+`pairs` and `ipairs` can be used over and over in multiple loops without any
+additional cost beyond calling the one function itself.

 Ierusalimschy also shows how to write and use an iterator to go through the
 items in a linked list.